SNmcdarby1/Xascapade-Safari-tours/README.md

 2 Approach

-- Properties
+ Properties

  * Linear properties
  * The ease in and ease out of the pages to be visible and easy to navigate through the pages and to have a smoth transition in and ou of the pages.

-- Objectives
+ Objectives

- * An experienced mapping .  * Collabotration packed with data
+ * * An experienced mapping.  * Collabotration packed with data
                              * Time intense
                              * Reliable data
                              *
-- Approaches
+ Approaches

  * Researching the travel platfrms
  * Updating the products
  * Share and innovation

-- Value
+ Value

 * current designs
 * Typography
 *